jcbw/jcbw/README.md

-- 👋 Hi, I’m @jcbw
+- 👋 Hi, I’m Jullian.
-- 👀 I’m interested in ...
+- 👀 I’m interested in remote sensing/geological mapping/research/outreach.
+As well as anything in the arts & sports (mostly tennis/football).
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning. (always).
 - 💞️ I’m looking to collaborate on any and all things geoscience.
 - 📫 How to reach me : jullian.williams@utsa.edu